sufiyan-syed0921/market-validation-fsy/survey/README.md

 Rename question 2 and 3 columns so that they contain the feature/yoke in the suffix of each column name

+The raw output of the survey data required some processing to be analyized.
+For example for questions Q2 and Q3, the columns created that represent the ranking results are not labeled to

 ```R
 # Question 2 -------------------------------------------------------------------
 # : When purchasing a flight simulator yoke, rank the following features and